 - Ample engagement with and between students (peers) and faculty related to their academic areas of interest.

-- Allows students to experience and appreciate the diverse perspectives, activities and beliefs that exist between those in related areas of academic interest.
+- Allow students to experience and appreciate diverse perspectives, and experience activities and beliefs that exist between those in related areas of academic interest.

 Activities/resources offered to assist in achieving the above stated goals:

 - Faculty members are present throughout the week during office hours in the MSH.

 - Tutoring services are coordinated within the MSH.

 - Workshops and lectures are hosted on-site.

 - Peer mentoring from current majors in a Movement Science program is provided.

 Extra-curricular activities are hosted and organized within the MSH.